marginnoteapp/ohmymn-docs/guide/attention.md

 :::

-::: danger 6
+::: tip 6

 You need to press `Enter` to confirm the custom input,

 The prompt of saving successfully will appear and the input method editor will be closed.
 Otherwise, there is an input error.